Bengali Muslim wedding: Gaye Holud

-Gaye Holud (গায়ে হলুদ), meaning "applying turmeric to the body," is a traditional Bengali pre-wedding ritual where the groom's family, without the groom, visits the bride's house on the morning of the ceremony to celebrate and perform the turmeric function.
+Gaye Holud (গায়ে হলুদ), meaning "[applying] turmeric to [the] body," is a traditional Bengali pre-wedding ritual where the groom's family, without the groom, visits the bride's house on the morning of the ceremony to celebrate and perform the turmeric function.
 Both the bride's and groom's families apply turmeric paste during their respective Gaye Holud ceremonies on the wedding day.
 This tradition symbolises purification and marks the beginning of their new journey together.

 Bengali Muslims incorporated this practice under names like Haldi Kota and Tilwayi.
 This cultural blending reflects Bengal's history of religious and social harmony.
 Even today, Gaye Holud remains an essential part of Bengali Muslim weddings.

 Meyeli Git

 Meyeli Git (মেইলী গীত) is a traditional folk song performed by rural women during social ceremonies and family gatherings.
 Women create and tune these songs themselves, conveying emotions of happiness, sorrow, and longing.
 They are often sung during wedding rituals such as gaye halud, bridal bathing, and farewells.
 Typically performed without instruments, they may occasionally feature percussion like the dhol or tom-tom.
 Meyeli Git reflects the cultural heritage of rural women, passing down stories and traditions across generations.
-These songs add a touch of humour through playful exchanges between the bride’s and groom’s families, enriching the celebratory atmosphere.
+These songs add a touch of humour through playful exchanges between the bride's and groom's families, enriching the celebratory atmosphere.

+Nikkah

+The groom and his father and along with the bride's father then meet to sign the official mahr contract ritually giving the Bride a set amount of money as her dowry.In a muslim ceremony the bride and groom are seated separately along with family and friends of the same gender each bride and groom with a Qazi who asks both if they accept the other as their partners and if they say "qobul" (meaning I accept) then they sign the wedding document and are officially married and then seated next to each other and ask for the blessing of their family and God.
+Then music begins to play and food is served and women especially from the groom and bride's side of the family dance and take picture and talk with the guests.